 YUCK!
 As we are 2 rows from the front, this makes me begin to cough.

 We drive about an hour towards the border when the road is closed by police as there is a border closure ahead by a farmer’s strike, so we are informed.

 We sit about 1 hour and then we are driven to Lidl car park in the middle of no-where.
 Thankfully the kind lady in Lidl lets us all use the bathroom (as there isn’t one on the bus).

 We can purchase snacks and the driver offers Greek coffee to us, which I thought was a nice gesture.

-Explorason befriends the local dogs, and decides they need his sandwiches more than he does.
+Explorason befriends the local dogs and decides they need his sandwiches more than he does.
 He is such a dog lover and made sure they didn’t consume Nutella because “chocolate is bad for them!”

-About 7:30 pm it is now dark and cold and we receive a phone call from the police that they have arranged paperwork for our bus to pass through the road block.
+About 7:30 pm it is now dark and cold and we receive a phone call from the police that they have arranged paperwork for our bus to pass through the roadblock.

 Hundreds of tractors line the road, and when we arrive at the blockage, they are forced to move fairly quickly.

-We have our passports collected and the bother border crossings are quick, but then we sit for half an hour whilst passengers go Duty-Free shopping for cigarettes etc. I do wonder if the driver gets a kick-back?
+We have our passports collected and the other border crossings are quick, but then we sit for half an hour whilst passengers go Duty-Free shopping for cigarettes etc. I do wonder if the driver gets a kick-back?